Heart and Blood Conditions

-What Is Total Anomalous Pulmonary Venous Return?
+Total Anomalous Pulmonary Venous Return

 After delivering oxygen around the body, the blood returns to the heart and goes into the right atrium.
 Then it flows into the right ventricle, which pumps it to the lungs to pick up oxygen.

 Sometimes, the 4 lung veins may take different routes to connect to the right atrium or to the vessels that bring oxygen-poor blood from the body into the right atrium.
 This is called mixed TAPVR.
 In either case, most of the blood flows only between the right side of the heart and the lungs, not out to the rest of the body.

-Babies with TAPVR get some blood to their body because they have a hole in the septum between the upper chambers of the heart, called an atrial septal defect.
+Babies with TAPVR get some blood to their body because they have a hole in the septum between the upper chambers of the heart, called an atrial septal defect or ASD.
 When oxygen-poor blood from the body and oxygen-rich blood from the lungs mix in the right atrium, some of this blood flows through the hole into the left atrium.
 Then the blood flows into the left ventricle, which pumps it out to the body.